SpectrumIM/spectrum2/tracker/index.md

 Case | Title | Status
 -----|-------|-------
-11 | Libtransport: call sendBuddyRosterPush from sendRIE to cache buddy changes | Active 9 | Communi: Allow logging traffic | Active
+13 | Swiften: handleLogoutRequest can crash the backend in some situations | Active 11 | Libtransport: call sendBuddyRosterPush from sendRIE to cache buddy changes | Active 9 | Communi: Allow logging traffic | Active
 6 | Libtransport: Add support for sending headline message from backend. | Active